saghul/sjs/docs/source/modules/net.rst

     :param nrecv: Maximum amount of data to receive.
 If not specified it defaults to 4096.
 Alternatively, a `Buffer` can be passed, and data will be read into it.
-    :returns: The data that was read as a string or the amount of data read as a number, if a `Buffer` was passed.
+    :returns: The data that was read as a `Uint8Array` or the amount of data read as a number, if a `Buffer` was passed.

     .. seealso::
         :man:`recv(2)`